 All these questions are legitimate questions senior borrowers might consider.
 Consult with family and trusted advisors.
 A free quote will give you the numbers and figures so you will see firsthand how much money is available to you.

-(a) With a Reverse Mortgage your credit rating is not a determining factor.
+(a) With a Reverse Mortgage, your credit number is not a determining factor.

-(c) With an Equity loan, you would have to refinance to increase your line of credit.
-With a Reverse Mortgage, your unused line of credit increases year after year giving you access to more funds without the need to refinance.
-And whatever amount in the line of credit remains unused, you do not owe the lender nor do you pay it back.
+(c) With an Equity loan, if you are looking for more money, you would have to refinance.
+With a Reverse Mortgage, your unused line of credit increases year after year with a growth rate applied to your line of credit thereby giving you access to more funds without the need to refinance.
+Having future funds available to you is a comforting feeling.
+If the line of credit remains unused, you do not owe the lender.
+You only pay back what you used.

 Request Kathie's free Reverse Mortgage booklet and receive a free Reverse Mortgage quote.
 We hope we have answered many of your questions.
 Feel free to contact Kathie with any concerns you may have.

 Advisors Mortgage Group, LLC is a Multi-State Mortgage Company with Headquarters located in Central New Jersey with offices throughout the US.
 Headquarters: 1411 Highway 35, Ocean, NJ 07712. .
 New York Mortgage Broker License: 206697.
 Licensed by the N.J.
 Department of Banking and Insurance.
 Licensed Lender and Secondary Mortgage Lender no. 631155.
 (FHA License #1548300002).
 NMLS 33041.
 Licensed Mortgage Banker-NYS Dept of Financial Services, Registered Mortgage Broker, NYS Dept of Financial Services